leobudima/elogii-blog/content/how-to-use-delivery-zones-with-e-commerce-benefits-getting-started.md

 (If you have a web store on your site)

-And with Shopify and Woocommerce.
+And with Shopify and WooCommerce.

 (If you’re using one of these dedicated e-commerce platforms)